LIAS-CUHKSZ/BESTAnP/README.md

 # **What is the BESTAnP?**

 - A bi-step algorithm that solves the acoustic-n-point pose estimation problem (estimating sonar sensor's position and orientation using n matching pairs between 3D points in world frame and their 2D projections in sonar image) for 2D forward-looking sonar
-- Decouples pose estimation into two steps: translation estimation via range-based localization, followed by rotation estimation。
+- Decouples pose estimation into two steps: translation estimation via range-based localization, followed by rotation estimation

 ![BESTAnP Illustration](./fig/illustration.png)